-During the life of the wing the sail cloth and the lines do not age in the same way or at the same rate, it is possible that you may have to change part or all of the lines during the wing's life.
+The service centre should perform a thorough inspection of the wing and inform you of the condition of the sail, risers and lines and whether any parts need to be checked or changed before the next normal service period.
+The sail and the lines do not age in the same way or at the same rate; it is possible that you may have to change part or all of the lines during the wing's life.
 For this reason it is important to do regular inspections so that you know the exact condition of all of the components of your glider.

-We recommend that inspections are carried out by a gualified professional.
+We recommend these inspections to be carried out by a qualified professional and to include the following: